austinsonger/Policy-Portal/business-continuity-and-disaster-recovery.md

 **Notification and Activation Phase**

-This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to \<PlaceHolder>.
-Based on the assessment of the Event, sometimes according to the \<PlaceHolder> Incident Response Policy, the Contingency Plan may be activated by either the COO or Head of Engineering.
+This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to `<Company Placeholder>`.
+Based on the assessment of the Event, sometimes according to the `<Company Placeholder>` Incident Response Policy, the Contingency Plan may be activated by either the COO or Head of Engineering.
 The Contingency Plan may also be activated by the Security Officer in the event of a cyber disaster.

 The notification sequence is listed below: